MicrosoftDocs/microsoft-365-community/Community/principles-of-search.md

 ## Obvious or invisible

 Great search should be helpful.
 Staff should not have to learn complex search options, or spend time carefully considering the most effective search terms and options.
 In fact, search should be easier than the alternatives, which might include browsing, guessing, asking someone or using a web search engine.
-Everyone should be able to use search and it shouldn&#39;t be a training problem.
+Everyone should be able to use search and it shouldn't be a training problem.
 Search results should be no more complex than necessary, easy to assimilate, free of irrelevant or useless information and functionality.
-Search must focus on those things that helps users find or do what&#39;s needed.
+Search must focus on those things that helps users find or do what's needed.

-Great search shouldn&#39;t feel like search at all; great User Experience (UX) often occurs when there is no User Interface (UI); it is so natural and embedded in the process that it isn&#39;t something users do, it just happens.
+Great search shouldn't feel like search at all; great User Experience (UX) often occurs when there is no User Interface (UI); it is so natural and embedded in the process that it isn't something users do, it just happens.

 **Search should be effortless**